HMS Breda (1679)

-HMS Bredah or Breda was a 70-gun third rate ship of the line of the English Royal Navy, launched at Harwich in 1679.
+HMS Bredah or Breda was a 70-gun third rate ship of the line of the English Royal Navy, designed and built under the supervision of Master Shipwright Isaac Betts at Harwich Dockyard, Bredah was launched on 26 September 1679, part of the second batch of eight third rates of the 1677 programme.

 Having fought in the Battle of Beachy Head in 1690, Bredah was destroyed by an accidental fire later that year after participating in the Siege of Cork.

 Design and construction

-Bredah was one of the new third rate ships of the line ordered on 9 July 1678 under the 1677 naval programme, known as the Thirty Ships Programme, which was requested by Samuel Pepys in response to the Dutch and French navies surpassing England in the total number of ships of the line despite the English victory in the Third Anglo-Dutch War.
+Bredah was one of the new third rate ships of the line ordered on 9 July 1678 under the 1677 naval programme, known as the "Thirty Ships Programme", which was requested by Samuel Pepys in response to the Dutch and French navies surpassing England in the total number of ships of the line despite the English victory in the Third Anglo-Dutch War.

-She had a length of 151 ft 3 in at her gundeck, a beam of 39 ft 11 in, and a hold depth of 16 ft 9 in.
+She had a length of 151 ft 3 in at her gundeck and 120 ft 7 in on her keel, a beam of 39 ft 11 in, and a hold depth of 16 ft 9 in.
 She measured 1,021 91/94 tons burthen and had a draught of 18 ft.
-She carried 70 guns with 13 gunports on the sides of each deck and had a crew of 460 men, reduced from a planned 470.
+She carried 70 guns with 13 gunports on each side on each of the lower and upper gundecks, five gunports on each side of the quarterdeck, two gunports on each side of the forecastle, and two gunports on each side of the poop; she had a crew of 460 men, reduced from a planned 470.
 According to the 1685 gun establishment, on her lower gun deck, Bredah carried 22 demi-cannon and four culverin guns.
 Her upper deck originally had twenty-six twelve-pounder guns.
 There were 14 sakers on the forecastle and the quarterdeck, as well as four 3-pounders on the roundhouse.

-Built under the supervision of naval architect Master Shipwright Isaac Betts at Harwich Dockyard, Bredah was launched on 26 September 1679, part of the second batch of eight third rates of the 1677 programme.